 "He's got two great parents, his Dad is my Defensive Coordinator here at Rabun, and his mom is the school counselor here at the high school.
 He's handled it extremely well, never wants it to be about himself, wants the focus to be on our football team.
 He's a very, very humble young man and I can't say enough good things about how he's gone about things."

 Quarterback Gunner Stockton Highlights

-Stockton’s offer list is a who’s who of high-profile college programs.
-Alabama, Arkansas, Florida, Georgia Tech, Louisville, LSU, Mississippi State, North Carolina, Ohio State, Ole Miss, Oregon, Penn State, USC and West Virginia tried to woo the young signal caller, but two teams stood out above the rest.
+Stockton's offer list was a who's who of high-profile college programs.
+Alabama, Arkansas, Colorado State, Florida, Georgia Tech, Louisville, LSU, Mississippi State, North Carolina, Ohio State, Ole Miss, Oregon, Penn State, Tennessee Tech, USC and West Virginia tried to woo the young signal caller, but two teams stood out above the rest.

-On July 30, 2020, Stockton announced on social media the two finalists he’d focus his recruitment on: Kirby Smart’s Georgia Bulldogs and Will Muschamp’s South Carolina Gamecocks.
-As of January 2021, things appear to have changed.
+On July 30, 2020, Stockton announced on social media the two finalists he'd focus his recruitment on: Kirby Smart's Georgia Bulldogs and formerly Will Muschamp's South Carolina Gamecocks.

 "Want to thank my family, my teammates, my coaches and every school that has recruited me for the last two years.
 With that being said I am down to my final two schools, so I can focus on my junior season at Rabun County.
 Please no interviews at this time.
 Thank you and God Bless!"